leapmotion/ImageAPIinObjectiveC/Readme.md

 * Using GLSL 4.10 shaders to apply the sensor calibration to the image.
 * Finding the pixel location on the undistorted image corresponding to a 3D location.

+The project assumes that your Leap Motion SDK is a peer to the project directory.
+(You can also drag the required code and library files from your SDK into the project directly.)